Sam Darnold: Minnesota Vikings

 Darnold led the Vikings to a 5–0 start before suffering consecutive losses to the Detroit Lions and Los Angeles Rams.
 In Week 9 against the Indianapolis Colts, Darnold overcame three turnovers with three second-half touchdowns as the Vikings won 21–13.
 After a shaky, three-interception outing against the Jacksonville Jaguars, Darnold bounced back the following week with three total touchdowns against the Tennessee Titans.
 He then orchestrated game-winning drives in back-to-back games against the Chicago Bears and Arizona Cardinals, including a fourth quarter comeback against the Cardinals as the Vikings improved to 10–2.
 In Week 14 against the Atlanta Falcons, Darnold had a career day, leading the Vikings to a 42–21 victory.
 He finished with 347 yards and five touchdowns, along with setting the Vikings' single-game passer rating record at 157.9.
 Two weeks later, Darnold led another fourth quarter comeback against the Seattle Seahawks, finishing with three touchdowns as the Vikings won 27–24, extending their win streak to eight games.

-In Week 17, Darnold had a career-high 377 yards and three touchdowns, leading the Vikings to a 27–25 victory over the Packers, advancing their record to 14–2.
+In Week 17, Darnold had a career-high 377 yards and three touchdowns, leading the Vikings to a narrow 27–25 victory over the Packers, advancing their record to 14–2.
 With the win, he became the first quarterback to achieve 14 wins in the first season with a team.
 In the regular-season finale against the Lions with the NFC's top seed at stake, Darnold completed 18 of 41 passes (41.9%) for 166 yards and no touchdowns as the Vikings lost 31–9.
 In his playoff debut against the Rams, Darnold took nine sacks for a loss of 82 yards and lost a fumble that was returned for a touchdown as the Vikings lost 27–9.
 Despite the disappointing finish, Darnold still finished the season with career highs in nearly every statistical category, throwing for 4,319 yards, 35 touchdowns, and a 102.5 passer rating.
 He was also named to his first career Pro Bowl.
-Darnold earned a nomination for the AP Comeback Player of the Year award, which he lost to Joe Burrow.
+Darnold was nominated for the AP Comeback Player of the Year award, but lost to Joe Burrow.
+He was ranked 72nd by his fellow players on the NFL Top 100 Players of 2025.